google/codeworld/web/help/GuideUnit5.md

 ### Mapping and reducing ###

-What is the largest area you can fit inside the I, so that it's bounded on three sides.
+What is the largest area you can fit inside the `I`, so that it's bounded on three sides.
 First, if you think about it, you can make the width any number of toothpicks up to 12.
 If you tried more than 12, you would run out of toothpicks before even starting the vertical line.
 If `w` is the number of toothpicks wide you choose, then it takes `2 * w` toothpicks to  create both the top and bottom